Who makes the better HomeKit hub?

 Scenes and schedules

-As I did with the Insteon hub, I created a scene labeled “Romantic Dinner” that dimmed the controlled lamp to 40 percent brightness.
+Scenes enable you to set selected HomeKit lighting devices to predefined values with the press of a button or with a single Siri command.
+I created one labeled “Romantic Dinner” that turned the light bulb connected to the On/Off module off and dimmed the two lamps connected to dimmers to 40 percent.
 You can create as many scenes using as many devices as you want, but you must select each individual device that you want to include in the scene—you can’t enroll an entire room or zone.
+Here again, Insteon provides an impressive collection of icons that you can associate with each scene.

 Controlling individual devices

-It’s very early days for Apple's HomeKit technology, but if you’re ready to take the plunge, Lutron's Caseta system is slightly better than Insteon's Smart Hub Pro.
+It’s very early days for Apple’s HomeKit technology, but if you’re ready to take the plunge, Insteon’s Smart Hub Pro and its product family falls just short of the competing solution from Lutron.